RSSchermer/Genome-Explorer/README.md

 Clone the repository or download the [zipball](http://github.com/rsschermer/genome-explorer/zipball/master) and extract it somewhere.
-The gene data is not included in the git repository and a RAR archive of the data (first 10 chromosomes only) can be downloaded [here](http://www.filedropper.com/data).
+The gene data is not included in the git repository and a RAR archive of the data - first 10 chromosomes only - can be downloaded [here](http://www.filedropper.com/data).
 Extract the archive into the root directory where you cloned/extracted the repository.
 Assuming _mvn_ and _node_ were added to the PATH (the node installer should add node to the path